pindell-matt/binary-search-tree/README.md

 ### `depth_of`

-Returns the depth of the tree where the submitted score appears. 'nil' is returned if the submitted score does not exist.
+Returns the depth of the tree where the submitted score appears, 'nil' is returned if the submitted score does not exist.

 ```ruby
 tree.depth_of(92)